-A typical copy edit for me involves a first-round edit and a final proofread.
+A typical copy edit for me involves a first-round line edit and a second-round copy edit.
 The first round is the most time-consuming, since it involves creating a style sheet which lists character names, places, common misspellings, and other things that are unique to that author.
 The good thing about working with authors who write series is that most of the characters stay the same—unless you're working with G.R.R.
 Martin, who, in the words of my husband, "writes books with newly introduced characters who somehow manage to die thrice per novel."

 Since I'm not working with Mr. Martin, my style sheet time investment pays off with subsequent books in a series, since it only needs tweaking.

 After that, the rest of the edit involves the usual things: grammar, punctuation, sentence structure, the Dreaded Adverb, dialogue tags and the like.
 For an average edit on an average-length manuscript (55-80k words), the first round might take me about two weeks or so.
 Once it goes back to the author for approval & changes and comes back to me for the final proof, I usually have it in my hands again for approximately a week.
 That's it, unless it's a busy season when I can't edit as many days in a week.